ggachev/mas-evaluation/metrics_evaluation/README.md

 | `--start-from` | `1` | Start from issue N |
 | `--only-issue` | – | Evaluate only one specific issue |
 | `--prompts-file` | – | Path to alternative prompts file |

+---

+## Data storage and quality assurance

+The results of the manual annotation were recorded in a structured CSV file (manual_annotations.csv).
+In addition to the numerical rating, each record includes brief qualitative notes on noticeable behavioral patterns or errors identified during the review of the traces.
+These notes serve as the basis for the detailed case study analysis in the results chapter (Chapter 5).